-- Nationally ranked for gynecologic care: U.S. News & World Report ranked Rush University Medical Center No. 13 in the nation for gynecology.
+- Nationally ranked for gynecologic care: U.S. News & World Report ranks Rush University Medical Center's gynecology program among the best in the nation.

 - Holistic approach to your care: Rush offers a holistic care approach to menopause care — treating you as a complete person instead of a series of symptoms.
 Our care starts with a full health screening to see how other conditions may affect you during menopause.
 By offering comprehensive care for your lifestyle, we'll help you navigate this transition in the most healthy and comfortable way possible.

 - Expert hormone therapy treatment: As hormone treatments continue to rise in popularity, particularly for menopause care, it's important to choose health providers with expertise.
 At Rush University Medical Center, we have NAMS Certified Menopause Practitioners who completed additional training to administer midlife care.
 This certification also includes continuing education on the latest hormone treatments.
 Our providers only use hormone treatments proven to be effective for your overall health, lifestyle and symptoms.

 - Patient education is our priority: Our team of providers regularly participates in educational activities to increase menopause understanding for both other health care providers and patients.
 We want you to understand how menopause affects your body and play an active role in reaching your optimal health and wellness during this transition.